kochoa76/kochoa76.github.io/_posts/2018-10-22-javascript_trip_ups_-_hoisting_and_scope.markdown

 	 myVar // => Will return 84 (42 * 2)
 ```

-myFunc() is declared in the global execution context and thus, is in the global scope and can be accessed within the myVar variable.
+`myFunc()` is declared in the global execution context and thus, is in the global scope and can be accessed within the `myVar` variable.

-**Block Scope** - also creates it's own scope --but here is the tricky part, Javascript treats var differently than const and let.
+**Block Scope** - also creates it's own scope --but here is the tricky part, Javascript treats var differently than `const` and `let`.
 So let's dive into these variables some more:

 	`		if (true) {
 				 var myVar = 42;